nisrinaasa/nisrinaasa/README.md

 <p align="center">My name is <b>Nisrina Asa Khairun Nisa</b> (you heard me correct, it's "Khairun Nisa"' not "Khairunnisa."
 Don't ask me why though since i'm afraid i can't give the most reasonable reason😅), mostly known as <ins>Asa</ins> or <ins>Nisrina</ins>.
 </p>
 <p align="center">A 19 years old undergraduate student majoring in geophysics at Gadjah Mada University who just started getting into programming and coding.
-Was born and raised in Sleman, Yogyakarta and been having an interest in geoscience since 2018.
+Was born and raised in Sleman, Yogyakarta and also been having an interest in geoscience since 2018.
 </p>

   <p align="center">